tomarp/COC-D/results/S08_results.md

 | S08_25      | After    | 2023-08-11 12:57:54 | 2023-08-11 13:57:54 | 26.4         | 26.5         | 26.47        | 26.6           | 26.6           | 26.60          | 54.3                  | 54.5                  | 54.40                  |

-Note: For Table 5,6 only Commuting in the morning and afternoon are considered.
+Note: For Table-5,6 considering only morning and afternoon sessions from "Consider" column in Table-1